gerrychandra/educational_data_mining/README.md

 ![Model Devlopment](media/img/model_development.png)

 The whole process of model development can roughly be represented by the above diagram.
-Final model used in this project is Random Forest Classifier.
+Final model used in this project is `Logistic Regression`.
 The raw code from data cleansing to model evaluation is available inside the [notebooks](notebooks) directory in this repository.
 If you want to understand more about the model development, you can check the documentation [here](docs/model_dev.md).